-- 9.2.1 Monitoring should be focussed on the significant sustainability effects that may give rise to irreversible damage (with a view to identifying trends before such damage is caused) and the significant effects where there is uncertainty in the SA and where monitoring would enable preventative or mitigation measures to be taken. - 9.2.2 Whilst the SA has not identified many potentially significant adverse effects, this is on the basis of the following:
+- 9.5 Monitoring should be focussed on the significant sustainability effects that may give rise to irreversible damage (with a view to identifying trends before such damage is caused) and the significant effects where there is uncertainty in the SA and where monitoring would enable preventative or mitigation measures to be taken. - 9.6 Whilst this SA has not identified many potentially significant adverse effects, this is on the basis of the following:

-12 European Union Waste Framework Directive (2008/98/EC)
+28 European Union Waste Framework Directive (2008/98/EC)

-13 Guidance for local planning authorities on implementing planning requirements of the European Union Waste Framework Directive (2008/98/EC): DCLG December, 2012
+29 Guidance for local planning authorities on implementing planning requirements of the European Union Waste Framework Directive (2008/98/EC): DCLG December, 2012

-14 The Environmental Assessment of Plans and Programmes Regulations, 2004
+30 The Environmental Assessment of Plans and Programmes Regulations, 2004

-15 Planning Policy Guidance, paragraph 054, chapter 28 (ID: 28-054-20141016)
+31 Planning Policy Guidance, paragraph 054, chapter 28 (ID: 28-054-20141016)

-- (i) that given other regulatory regimes, and planning provisions, mineral and waste sites would be constructed and operated in accordance with environmental and health and safety regulations; and - (ii) that the Development Control Policies will be implemented. - 9.2.3 Given both this, and adherence to the precautionary principle, it is suggested that the following potentially adverse effects arising from implementation of the Local Plan and its policies, including cumulative effects, should be monitored where data is available: - effects on biodiversity and sites designated for their species or habitat value; - effects on protected landscapes and on heritage assets; - effects on the water environment, including water quality and water resources; - effects on land and soil quality; - effects on the built environment including flood risk; - effects on economic growth, including any related to under provision of waste facilities or minerals; - effects on health and well-being, particularly associated with the transport of minerals and waste; and - effects on greenhouse gas emission levels, particularly associated with 'mineral and waste miles'. - 9.2.4 Equally, where potentially significant beneficial effects have been identified, it is suggested that the following should also be monitored: - the proportion of waste being managed in accordance with the waste hierarchy, following the development of appropriate new waste management facilities; - the extent to which mineral resources are being managed sustainably and conserved, including the production of secondary and recycled aggregates; - the economic benefits associated with the development of new minerals development and waste management facilities.
+- (i) that given other regulatory regimes, and planning provisions, mineral and waste sites would be constructed and operated in accordance with environmental and health and safety regulations; and - (ii) that the Development Control Policies will be implemented. - 9.7 Given both this, and adherence to the precautionary principle, the following potentially adverse effects arising from implementation of the Local Plan and its policies, including cumulative effects, should be monitored where data is available: - effects on biodiversity and sites designated for their species or habitat value; - effects on protected landscapes and on heritage assets; - effects on the water environment, including water quality and water resources; - effects on land and soil quality; - effects on the built environment, including flood risk; - effects on economic growth, including any related to under provision of waste facilities or minerals; - effects on health and well-being, particularly associated with the transport of minerals and waste; and - effects on greenhouse gas emission levels, particularly associated with 'mineral and waste miles'. - 9.8 Equally, where potentially significant beneficial effects have been identified, the following should also be monitored: - the proportion of waste being managed in accordance with the waste hierarchy, following the development of appropriate new waste management facilities: - the extent to which mineral resources are being managed sustainably and conserved, including the production of secondary and recycled aggregates; - the economic benefits associated with the development of new minerals development and waste management facilities.

-9.3 Monitoring provisions in the Local Plan
+Monitoring provisions in the Local Plan